Degrees & Majors

 The information shared here is intended to provide an overview of Georgia State University’s offerings.
 For official details on admissions requirements, tuition, courses and more please refer to the university catalogs.

-- Lead and manage in criminal justice systems in democratic societies.
+- Lead and manage in criminal justice systems at the local, state and federal levels.

 - Think critically to solve problems and make decisions that affect short- and long-term outcomes for the institutions you lead.